 That’s basically the idea behind You Are the Placebo.

-Dispenza repeats “neurons that fire together wire together”, which is known a well known neuro-phenomenon -also read The Brain That Changes Itself-, but his interpretation of quantum mechanics to self-healing seemed much less scientific to me.
+Dispenza repeats “neurons that fire together wire together”, which is a well-known neuro-phenomenon, but his interpretation of quantum mechanics to self-healing seemed much less scientific to me.

 BUT… At least we need proof.

 Which leads me to the second issue with this book.

 The author tells the story of a woman who could see with her eyes closed.